SirBlob/python_cybersec_tools/README.md

 ```
 This script shows the DNS query exchange to resolve a FQDN to it's machine friendly IP address.

+Usage:
+Run Script and then refresh or go to a webpage.
+My example below is refreshing a github page.

 Example:
 101.2.2.15 DNS Qry "b'github.com.'"
 192.168.1.21 DNS Ans "140.82.120.4"